-The bill contains five provisions to help lower our utility bills:
+The bill contains multiple provisions to help lower our utility bills:

-Other important parts of the Clean Energy Jobs Act
+Other important parts of the Clean Energy Jobs Act.
+CEJA would:

-• By 2031, it would build enough new wind and solar farms to power more than 5 million homes and attract more than $30 billion in new private investment to Illinois.
-These 40 million solar panels and 2,500 wind turbines would quadruple the amount of new renewable energy created by FEJA.
+- Build enough new wind and solar farms to power more than 5 million homes and attract more than $30 billion in new private investment to Illinois.
+The 40 million new solar panels and 2,500 additional wind turbines in the state would quadruple the amount of new renewable energy created by FEJA.